neuropoly/domainadaptation/README.md

-# domainadaptation
+# Segmentation Domain Adaptation for MRI
-Repository for the Domain Adaptation work.
+Repository for the Domain Adaptation work using the self-ensembling (mean teacher) for the domain adaptation of MRI images.